adrianbanks/adrianbanks.github.io/about.md

 ### Later years

 I went to university to do an engineering degree, but soon realised that software was where my interest really lay.
-I altererd my degree and graduated with a Masters in Electronic and Software Engineering.
+I altered my degree and graduated with a Masters in Electronic and Software Engineering.

 I am now a software engineer by trade, working for a software house which produces database tools for developers.